 To be clear, what we’re talking about is tax refunds being given to people who haven’t paid tax.
-In very simple terms the current policy allows for people with a taxable income at level where little or no tax is applied to claim the difference on their share portfolio when tax has already been paid by the business.
-For example, if a company has paid their 30% company tax when they issue dividends then someone on a 15% tax rate can claim a refund for the 15% differential.
+In straightforward terms, the current policy allows for people with a taxable income at a level where little or no tax is applied to claim the difference on their share portfolio when the business has already paid tax.
+For example, if a company has paid their 30% company tax when they issue dividends, then someone on a 15% tax rate can claim a refund for the 15% differential.
 For those with zero taxable income – for example, superannuation payments – then they can claim the full 30% refund, even though they haven’t paid a cent of tax.
 Obviously this adds up to a lot – billions of dollars, in fact.

-All commentary about double tax is tabloid nonsense, unfortunately some of it coming from the mouths of ministers who know better, and should be more responsible.
-It isn’t double tax, and in any case we are taxed double whenever we pay for something inclusive of GST.
+All commentary about double tax is tabloid nonsense, unfortunately, some of it coming from the mouths of ministers who know better, and should be more responsible.
+It isn’t double tax, and regardless we are taxed double whenever we pay for something inclusive of GST.
 It doesn’t bear scrutiny.

 There are a couple of other areas that need to be looked at.
 Stamp duty is iniquitous and as Ken Henry suggested, might be better replaced by a land tax, which would be much fairer.
-And I am in favour of a user pays model when it comes to car registration, which is a state issue.
-As it stands everyone pays the same amount of registration whether they travel a 100 kilometres a year or a hundred thousand.
+And I am in favour of a user-pays model when it comes to car registration, which is a state issue.
+As it stands, everyone pays the same amount of registration, whether they travel 100 kilometres a year or a hundred thousand.
 That’s unfair, but it also has an impact on livability.
-Theoretically registration fees go towards the upkeep and maintenance of roads and traffic infrastructure, and it’s only fair that those who travel most should pay more.
-The other aspect very relevant to our times, is that a user pays system of registration will likely take drivers off the road and into public transport.
+Theoretically, registration fees go towards the upkeep and maintenance of roads and traffic infrastructure, and it’s only fair that those who travel most should pay more.
+The other aspect very relevant to our times is that a user pays system of registration will likely take drivers off the road and into public transport.
 That’s good for the environment, good for traffic movement, and ultimately good for the bottom line because we can’t keep building new freeways, or adding new lanes to existing.